dbtmd324/Advances_in_Financial_ML-Library/README.md

 - AFML is one of the most valuable book for Financial ML.
 - It crucial to understand serial financial data.
 - Time to differentiate seasonality.

+AFML is the best textbook for financial machine learning.